 Footprint 3d is a footwear startup co-founded by myself and two other Industrial Designers; Matt Flail, and Tim Ganter.
 Together we have created a systematic approach to making mass-customized footwear with the hopes of launching in the near future.
 Utilizing several different modeling programs we are able to create complex 3d patterns which save weight and provide unique physical characteristics.
 We have raised 40k to date, and will continue to develop our line of footwear, with hopes of becoming the best fitting footwear brand.

-Please check out our website, to see our blog, and more information about the company.
+Please visit our website to see our blog, and for more information about the company.